ncsa/hydro_documentation/docs/source/user-guide/containers.rst

 Containerization is a modern software packaging and execution technology that allows scripts and executables to be distributed with not only libraries and other dependencies, but a complete Linux operating system environment.
 Unlike virtual machines, which run a separate kernel on virtual processors, containerized applications share the same kernel as the host and therefore suffer practically no overhead.

-The Hydro cluster supports containers via `Apptainer <https://apptainer.org/>`_ (formerly Singularity), which is similar to Docker but specialized for traditional HPC environments.
+The Hydro cluster supports containers via `Apptainer <https://apptainer.org/>`_ (formerly Singularity), which is like Docker but specialized for traditional HPC environments.
 Apptainer distinguishes itself in that root/sudo authorization is not required to either run or (as of version 1.1) build containers (technical details in `Apptainer Without Setuid - Dave Dykstra <https://arxiv.org/ftp/arxiv/papers/2208/2208.12106.pdf>`_).

 `Apptainer 1.2 <https://apptainer.org/docs/user/1.2/>`_ is installed on all Hydro login and compute nodes at **/usr/bin/apptainer**.